Organisers of Auckland Black Lives Matter march defend social distancing measures

-Organisers of a Black Lives Matter march in Auckland have defended their social distancing measures after copping criticism for breaching level 2 rules.
+Defiant organisers of Auckland's Black Lives Matter march have defended their social distancing measures after copping widespread criticism for breaching level 2 rules.

-Prime Minister Jacinda says he is "horrified" at the death of US man George Floyd - who died after being pinned underneath a police officer for nine minutes - and the resulting riots in recent days.
+Prime Minister Jacinda Ardern has said she was "horrified" at the death of US man George Floyd - who died after being pinned underneath a police officer for nine minutes - and the resulting riots in recent days.

 An estimated 4000 people turned out to the protest in downtown Auckland on Monday; marching from Aotea Square to the American Embassy in a show of solidarity after Floyd's death.